caravan/docs/consumers.md

 ## Receive

-The `Receive` function will block indefinitely until an Event is returned.
+The `Receive` function will block indefinitely until a message is returned.
 If the Consumer has been closed, this boolean result will be `false`.

 ```go
 package main